jakelis/Kaggle_House_Prices/README.md

 # Ensemble
 - Decided to build a weighted ensemble with LightGBM and Ridge because they can each capture different relationships in data (nonlinear and linear)
-- Blended the two models with weights subjected to convex constraint, which ensures that the final prediction lies between the individual model predictions, and it will not be extrapolated
+- Blended the two models with weights subjected to convex constraint, which ensures that the final prediction lies between the individual model predictions, preventing the ensemble prediction from extrapolating outside the range of individual model predictiions
 - Compared RMSE with a ensemble of three blended models
 - Decided on final model and produced submission predictions

-# Research extension
+# Research extension (08_research_extension.ipynb)
-- To reduce hyperparameter selection bias, a 3x3 nested cross validation framework was used
+To investigate hyperparameter selection bias, a 3x3 Nested Cross - Validation framework was implemented.
-- The outer loop estimates performance while the inner loop performs hyperparameter tuning
+- inner loop: hyperparameter tuning
+- outer loop: unbiased performance estimation

-- compared to standard K-fold cross validation, it was found that nested CV produced higher RMSE and RMSE STD indicating optimism in the original estimate
+Results showed that Nested Cross-Validation produced higher RMSE and higher RMSE variance, suggesting that the original K-fold estimate was optimistically biased

+This experiment highlights the importance of proper evaluation methodology in machine learning experiments

 # Key Learnings
-- Not all missingness are random, some are structured, which means they are expected and they represent certain meaning
+- Not all missing values are random, some are structured, which means they are expected and they represent certain meaning
 - skewed distritbution is identified by the plotted distribution has a long tail on one side, and this will cause the extreme values to dominate loss function
 - A linear model is a good baseline model because of its interpretability
 - When comparing models, attention should be on both the mean and the variance